VirtualPatientEngine/AIAgents4Pharma/docs/ops/CodeOps.md

 <hr>

 ## Overview

 Welcome to Team VPE’s CodeOps document!

+This guide is maintained by Team VPE (Virtual Patient Engine).
+Learn more about the team and our mission here: https://bmedx.com/research-teams/artificial-intelligence/team-vpe/

+This public-first repository encourages open collaboration while adhering to quality, security, and release standards suitable for production use.

 This document serves as a guide to our team's approach to managing code.
 Your insights and feedback are highly encouraged 😊.
 Please provide feedback via [GitHub Issues](https://github.com/VirtualPatientEngine/AIAgents4Pharma/issues).
 Thanks 😊.